NinjaWeedle/CEPORT/README.txt

 CEPORT - An on-calc utility for porting your 83+/84+ TI-BASIC programs to the CSE/CE

-This program will convert a TI-BASIC program made for the monochrome 83+/84+ to the TI-84+ CE.
+This program will convert a TI-BASIC program made for the monochrome 83+/84+ to look correct on a TI-84+ CSE and TI-84+ CE.

-I HIGHLY reccommend backing up your program before converting- Use at your own risk!
+HOW TO USE:
+1. Install Celtic III.
+An app version of Celtic III is included for your convenience.

-Only correctly formatted Text( commands will be converted.
+Only correctly formatted Text( and Pxl commands will be converted.
+(Correctly formatted meaning having both X and Y coordinates and having Text( or one of the Pxl commands being the first token on a line)

-Also, this doesn't work right if on the same line you have a Text command followed by more text commands on the same line separated by ":", as only the first Text command on a line is modified.

 COMMANDS THAT ARE MODIFIED:

-Text( (Including large font)
+Text( (Including the large font variation that uses -1) Pxl-On(
-Pxl-On(
 Pxl-Off(
 Pxl-Change(